Amidst Global Tensions and A Surge of New Manufacturers, Open-Source Has Risen as a Key Winner

 So how well adopted are open-source technologies in the commercial drone segment?
 This has been hard to measure perfectly, as drone brands do not always have an incentive to publicly recognize their use of open-source technologies.
 Additionally, the industry’s dominant drone manufacturer, DJI, develops their own proprietary systems, pushing many open-source projects to military or higher-end niches of the market.

-Despite all these caveats, known drone brands leveraging open-source technologies account for 16% of all commercial drones sold and over half (60%) of all non-DJI drones.
+Despite all these caveats, known drone brands leveraging open-source technologies account for over a quarter (26%) of all commercial drones sold and the majority (70%) of non-DJI drones.
 This shows the oversized impact open-source technologies are having on the commercial market.
+This is also a big uptick from last year, where open source brands made up just 15% of all commercial drones sold, with growth concentrated among brands most deeply focused on open source technologies.

 Table: Platform Market Share (By Units), Commercial Drones